-My current research spans several areas of investigation: (1) perspective taking and mental state inference; (2) automatic aspects of social perception, evaluation, and judgment; and (3) prejudice and intergroup relations.
+My current research focuses on several areas of investigation: (1) perspective taking, empathy, and mental-state reasoning; (2) cognitive processes in social attention, categorization, evaluation, inference, and judgment; and (3) stereotyping, prejudice, and discrimination.

 In a primary line of research, I study perspective taking and its implications for negotiating socially diverse environments.
-More specifically, I explore (a) how psychological mindsets and situational factors influence people's ability to intuit others’ mental states (i.e., their knowledge, beliefs, and desires), and (b) how actively considering others' mental states (i.e., their thoughts, feelings, and other subjective experiences) affects the subtle biases that typically pervade intergroup encounters and information use during social inference more generally.
+More specifically, I explore how perceiver-based factors (e.g., incidental emotions), target-based factors (e.g., social group membership), and contextual factors (e.g., diversity ideologies) influence the ability to intuit what other people see, know, want, and believe.
+I also examine how actively considering other people's thoughts, feelings, and other subjective experiences affects (a) the subtle biases that commonly pervade intergroup encounters and (b) information use during social inference more generally.

-In another line of research, I study how automatic mental processes (often in conjunction with more deliberative ones) determine to whom people direct their attention, as well as how these processes constrain people's impressions of others.
-I'm particularly interested in how a greater understanding of these processes can inform important societal phenomena, such as intergroup bias and mental illness stigma.
+In another line of research, I study how automatic mental processes (often in conjunction with more deliberative ones) guide people's impressions of others.
+I'm particularly interested in how a greater understanding of these processes can inform important social issues, such as intergroup bias and diversity management.

 - Attitudes and Beliefs